aharb/SecUtil/README.md

 ```
 ##  Code Injection Prevention APIs

- SecUtil provides APIs to mitigate from the code injection attacks that target Node.js web applications, as  OWSAP introduced to prevent form XSS attack, SecUtil implemented these techniques and exported it through its APIs.
+ SecUtil provides APIs to mitigate from the code injection attacks that target Node.js web applications, as  OWSAP introduced to prevent form XSS attack, SecUtil implemented these techniques and exported them through its APIs.

 SecUtil provides the following APIs to mitigate code injection attacks: